Srajan-Jaiswal/Srajan-Jaiswal/README.md

-### Hi there 👋
+### Hi there 👋 I am Srajan Jaiswal!

 <!--
 **Srajan-Jaiswal/Srajan-Jaiswal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Portfolio using Cross-Platform Mobile Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Dart,Flutter,Python,Algorithms.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate for a project ideas on Secure Devlopment.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Integrating cryptography into Mobile Devlopment.
-- 💬 Ask me about ...
+- 💬 Ask me about technical stuffs.
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 😄 Fun facts:  -The root is at the top of the tree.
+                 -The Ctrl-Z is better than a time machine.
+                 -Ctrl + C and Ctrl + V have saved more lives than Batman and Robin.
 -->